Political Asylum Refugee Lawyer

 Asylum law has developed almost independently from other areas of immigration law.

-In many instances, asylum cases rely more heavily on the ability to bring together different pieces of evidence, from outside the United States, to demonstrate why an immigrant deserves to be granted the right to live in the United States.
+In many instances, asylum cases rely more heavily on the ability to bring together different pieces of evidence, from outside the United States, to prove why an immigrant deserves to be granted the right to live in the United States.